-Open a browser and enter www.solaxcloud.com to complete registration, login, add site and other related operations according to the guidelines of guide.
+Open a browser and enter www.solaxcloud.com and then complete registration, login, plant creation and other operations according to the help document.

-Figure 11-3 Guide on Web
+Figure 11-3 User guide on Web

 12 Troubleshooting and Maintenance

 12.1 Power Off

 - a.
 Turn off the system by System ON/OFF on LCD screen. - b.
 Turn off the AC switch between the inverter and the power grid. - c.
 Set the DC switch to OFF. - d.
 Switch off the battery or the breaker, button, DC switch of the battery (see documentation of the battery manufacturer).